jasonlewis/enhanced-router/README.md

 });
 ```

-The first group will match `example.laravel.dev` and the second will match anything.
-This isn't always ideal.
-Enhanced Router also allows requirements to be set on the domain exactly like it does with prefixes.
+The first group will match `example.laravel.dev` and the second will match any subdomain.
+Using the exact same syntax as prefixes you can also set the requirement on the subdomain.

 ```php
 Route::group(array('domain' => '{user}.laravel.dev'), function()